BOUHERYassine/Courses-Projects/README.md

 ### Random and statistical process modelling
 -Overview of a lot of statistical methods
 - Central Limit theorem adapted for medians
-- Stastics of extreme values
+- Statistics of extreme values
 - AR and MA processes, and all of its variants (ARIMA, ARFIMA, SARIMAX, SARIMA etc..)
 - $${\color{red}\text{Study of statistical methods}}$$
-    - Extreme values on CAC40 data with Picklands and Hill estimators (to caracterize the type of the extreme)
+    - Extreme values on CAC40 data with Picklands and Hill estimators (to characterize the type of the extreme)
     - GARCH and ARCH processes on CAC40 data to study the variance/volatility
     - I do not develop the results obtained because they were deceiving, the idea of the project was rather to play with the concepts